PostHog/posthog.com/contents/handbook/which-products.md

 * Whether there is someone on the PostHog team passionate about building it

 At earlier stage companies, technical founders will do _every_ role, so tools traditionally used by those further from engineering (i.e. support) are likely to get usage if built into PostHog's platform.
-In later stage companies, we need - for now - to remain closer to engineering tools
+In later stage companies, we need - for now - to remain closer to engineering tools.

 If we decide to build a product, we should build the version that gets adopted _earliest_, to avoid having to rip and replace an existing solution.
 For example, we are currently working on a data warehouse.
 We need this to work for people who have _not_ already got a warehouse set up – it needs to be inexpensive and simple.